au-ts/microkit_tutorial/website/src/part1.md

 Here is a description of the `protection_domain` element:
 * `name`: a unique name for the protection domain.
-* `pp`: (optional) indicates that the protection domain has a protected procedure; defaults to false.
 * `priority`: (optional) the priority of the protection domain (integer 0 to 254), defaults to 0 which is the lowest possible priority.
 The priority dictates which order PDs will run in.
 For example if there are two PDs that are both schedulable (i.e. are ready to run) then seL4 will run the higher priority one first.
 * `budget`: (optional) the PD's budget in microseconds; defaults to 1,000.